Knaresborough railway station: Location

-The station is located at the northern side of the Knaresborough Viaduct off Station Road to the south-west side of Knaresborough town centre.
+The station is located at the north-eastern end of the Knaresborough Viaduct off Station Road to the north-west side of Knaresborough town centre.
 The station is within walking distance of the town centre and the western side of Knaresborough.

 History

 The East and West Yorkshire Junction Railway (E&WJR) was opened from York (Poppleton Junction) to a temporary terminus known as Hay Park Lane, Knaresborough on 30 October 1848.
 The E&WYJR was absorbed by the York and North Midland Railway on 1 July 1851.
 Three weeks later, with the completion of the stone viaduct crossing the River Nidd at Knaresborough on 21 July 1851, the temporary station was closed and a new Knaresborough station opened on the current site just beyond the stone viaduct.

 In 1865 the North Eastern Railway replaced the 1851 station with a new one designed by Thomas Prosser.
 The station was rebuilt c.1890.
 The 1851 water tower is still extant.

-Beyond the platforms eastbound was a tunnel which separated the station from the goods yard (now a bus depot) and the line's major junction.
+Beyond the platforms eastbound is a tunnel which separated the station from the goods yard (now a bus depot) and the line's major junction.
 The Knaresborough to Boroughbridge branch (1875–1950 for passengers, 1964 for goods) diverged from the main line to York opposite the goods yard.
 This line continued north-east until it met the East Coast Main Line between York and Northallerton at Pilmoor.
 The tunnel is still extant with both north and south portals are now listed structures.

-The station signal box (built 1890) is somewhat unusual in that it was built onto the end of an adjoining row of terraced houses on Kirkgate.
-It supervises the single line section eastwards to Cattal, an adjacent level crossing and a crossover that is used to reverse those trains from Leeds that terminate here.
+The station signal box supervises the single line section eastwards to Cattal, an adjacent level crossing and a crossover that is used to reverse those trains from Leeds that terminate here.
+Built in 1890, it is unusual in that it was built onto the end of an adjoining row of terraced houses on Kirkgate.
+It is separately Grade II listed.
+It was damaged by a runaway vehicle in July 2025.